ultramango/gear360pano/README.md

 Few remarks (does not apply for the videos):

+* script will support only the highest resolution from the camera (7776x3888),
 * ensure that you have something like 150 MB of free disk space for intermediate files.
 If you're tight on disk space, switch to png format (change inside the script), but the processing time increases about four times,
 * on Intel i7, 12 GB memory it takes ~16 seconds to produce the panorama,
 * for better results stitch panorama manually: create new project in Hugin, add two times the same (raw) panorama file, then choose from menu "File" and "Apply Template",